-For the adventure swimmer there are plenty of inlets, coves and beaches for you to explore.
+For open water swimmers there are plenty of inlets, coves and beaches for you to explore.
 The water is clear and the life underwater abundant.

 For channel swimmers, during the summer-months the water is between 13 and 15 celsius, comparable to that of the English and Catalina Channel.
 If you are training to swim across Juan de Fuca Strait, come in the spring or fall when the water dips below 10 celsius.